daanvdijk/typer-easy/README.md

 # typer-easy
 I'm an easy Typer library.
 I pretend to write on the screen.
 However, it is only fake.
-I'm programmed to do so.
+I'm programmed by Daan van Dijk to do so.

 ## Code Example